Despite the presence of two additional grapes, this Malbec is recognisably Argentinian Malbec

 According to the winery given that there are few changes in the Argentinian weather year-on-year, there is little vintage variation; they aim to produce a consistent style in each vintage and do this by for example altering the picking time and managing the time the Malbec spends in oak.

 Read more on the Malbec grape

 Malbec accounts for 85% of the blend.
 Petit Verdot (10%) enhances the colour, structure and adds some floral notes.
 Tannat (5%) as the name suggests is high in tannin, and adds colour and blackberry notes.
 Only the Malbec is aged in oak barrels and after that the wines are blended and stored in bottle for a further year before release.

-Like the 2012 vintage the wine is very deep in colour
+The wine is very deep in colour

 given the three grapes involved.
 The nose is complex - aromas of red fresh fruits, raisins, vanilla with hints of leather, graphite and meatiness

 .
 In the mouth it is very smooth and tannins are well-integrated

 .
 The flavours are equally complex and the red fruits